11982-yr/holbertonschool-printf/README.md

 - `%o` : Prints an unsigned integer in octal (base 8)

-- `%x` : Print an unsigned integer in lowercase hexadecimal
+- `%x` : Prints an unsigned integer in lowercase hexadecimal

-- `%X` : Print an unsigned integer in uppercase hexadecimal
+- `%X` : Prints an unsigned integer in uppercase hexadecimal

 ### Return Value